arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![Impulse design page](assets/impulse-design-page.svg)

 Under "Impulse Design" go to the "Syntiant" page.
 In the "Parameters" settings the "Features extractor" has to be set to "log-bin".
 This means that the window will be a fixed size.
-The window is the size of data that will be processed per classification.
+The window is the size of the data that will be processed per classification.

 ![Syntiant settings](assets/syntiant-options.svg)